zandaqo/compago/doc/API.md

 ## Model ⇐ <code>EventTarget</code>
 The Model in MVC.
+Implemented as a proxy based observable on top of EventTarget, i.e. it monitors changes to attributes (including nested objects and arrays) and emits events with relevant data when a change occurs.
-It manages data and business logic.
-Models handle synchronization with a persistence layer through storage controllers and notify subscribers through events when their data is changed.
+Models also handle synchronization with a persistence layer through given storage controllers.

 **Kind**: global class
 **Extends**: <code>EventTarget</code>

 * [Model](#Model) ⇐ <code>EventTarget</code>
-    * [new Model([attributes], [options])](#new_Model_new)
+    * [new Model([attributes])](#new_Model_new)
     * _instance_
         * [.id](#Model+id) : <code>\*</code>
         * [.set([attributes])](#Model+set) ⇒ <code>this</code>